extraDOJA/betting-site/README.md

 - [x] View user's active bets
 - [x] Bet results processing (When the status of the match is changed to finished)
 - [x] Winnings calculation
+- [x] Persistent bet selections with auto-validation on page refresh

 ## System Requirements